iifl-logo

 Hester Biosciences Kenya Limited (HBKL)

 HBKL is a wholly owned subsidiary of Hester Biosciences Limited in Kenya.
-HBKL is in the business of Trading of veterinary vaccines and animal health products in Kenya.
+HBKL is in the business of trading of veterinary vaccines and animal health products in Kenya.

 Hester Biosciences Tanzania Limited (HBTL)

-There have been no material changes in the nature of our subsidiaries business operations, as detailed in the financial statements.
+There have been no material changes in the nature of the subsidiaries business operations, as detailed in the financial statements.
 During the year under review, the Board diligently assessed the performance and operations of these subsidiary companies.

 JOINT VENTURE ENTITY

-TEL has a large sourcing network, collaborating with prominent partners throughout Europe, Asia, and Southern Africa.
+TEL has a large sourcing network, collaborating with prominent partners throughout Europe, Asia and Southern Africa.

 INSURANCE